barttermorshuizen/awesomeposter/docs/prompt-filtering.md

 3) Role‑scoped allowlists remain authoritative
 - Strategy, Content, QA already have strict tool allowlists.
 Keep these as the primary enforcement, and rely on filters to reduce prompt leakage for reliability and trace clarity.

-Developer ergonomics
+Developer ergonomics (legacy)

 - Boundaries by construction:
   - Developers never manually paste cross‑role guidance outside the sentinel section.
 This makes the filter rule simple and robust.
 - Single utility for filtering:
   - Centralize all filtering in a small helper to avoid drift in different handoffs and enforcement prompts.

-Proposed implementation steps
+Legacy implementation steps

 A) Wrap orchestrator system prompt in sentinel markers
 - Edit [buildSystemPrompt()](awesomeposter/packages/agents-server/src/services/orchestrator-agent.ts:483):